TheMaroonHatHacker/gnomeforpi/README.md

 Video tutorial: <https://youtu.be/JTwh7ndiNU0>

 ## Options

-There is a 'lite' install that can be implemented by adding executing the command `sudo gnomeforpi-install --lite` instead of `sudo gnomeforpi-install` (below.)
+There is a 'lite' install that can be implemented by executing the command `sudo gnomeforpi-install --lite` instead of `sudo gnomeforpi-install` (below.)
 The 'lite' install includes fewer packages and does not refer to the 'Lite' version of R-Pi OS.

 ## Process